thoughtbot/testing-rails/book/types_of_tests/feature_specs/viewing_the_homepage.md

 As applications grow, you'll typically need variations on each of your models for different situations.
 For example, you may have a fixture for every user role in your application, then even more users for different roles depending on whether or not the user is a member of a specific organization.
-All these possible states a user can be in grow the number of fixtures you will have to recall.
+All these are possible states a user can be in and grow the number of fixtures you will have to recall.

 #### FactoryGirl